ioccc-src/winner/faq.md

 Please see [FAQ 5.2 How may I submit a fix to an IOCCC entry](#fix_an_entry).
-See also the [FAQ 6.10 How does someone make a change to a file and submit that change as a GitHub pull request](#ull_request) for more information about pull requests.
+See also the [FAQ 6.10 How does someone make a change to a file and submit that change as a GitHub pull request](#pull_request) for more information about pull requests.

 In some cases alternative code has been added that does compile on some or most systems.
 Check the write up for the entry for "alt" code and possible ways to compile and run that code.
 In some cases we replaced the original code (but not the `.orig.c` file!) with code that works for modern systems but one can view the original code in the `.orig.c` files (sometimes the original code is also in the directory as a `dirname.alt.c` or `prog.alt.c`).

 It might also be worth noting that almost all entries, have been fixed so that they can compile in modern systems though just because an entry